How to Apply

-The 2013 application deadline is January 11, 2013 at 11:59 PM EST. All application materials (including the online application, prerequisite form, course descriptions and references) should be received by ORPAS by this date.
-The only exception to this are transcripts, which are due bye January 31, 2013.
-This means that transcripts must be received by ORPAS by January 31, 2013.
-Remember that Internet connections may be disrupted close to the deadline (so do not leave your application until the last minute).
+The 2014 application deadline is January 10, 2014 at 11:59 PM EST. All application materials (including the online application, prerequisite form, course descriptions and references) should be received by ORPAS by this date.
+The only exception to this are transcripts, which are due by January 31, 2014.
+This means that transcripts must be received by ORPAS by January 31, 2014.
+Remember that Internet connections may be disrupted close to the deadline (therefore, do not leave your application until the last minute).

 - Do you have an appropriate bachelor’s degree with high academic standing from a recognized university?
 See our application statistics for previous GPA cut-offs.

 - Have you completed (or will complete by our deadline) our prerequisite courses?

 - Have you verified your physiology and statistics courses?

 - Do you have academic and professional referees you can ask for references?

 - Have you read through the information regarding deadline, prerequisites and the CAP test?

 - Have you submitted your application?